globus-labs/stopping-power-ml/README.md

 whether our model can predict stopping power in different directions than what was included in the training set.

-`multiple-velocities` [in progress] contains notebooks for testing whether our models can predict stopping powers in different directions *and* velocities.
+`multiple-velocities` contains notebooks for testing whether our models can predict stopping powers in different directions *and* velocities.

 ## Running Notebooks